mbjusa/adl.github.io/_posts/2016-04-18-second post.md

 __this text has two underscores and is also bold__

+***this has three asterisks and should be bold and italicized***

+___this has three underscores and should be bold and italicized___

 [aNameUpick4theLink](https://github.com/)

+add at least 2 spaces after the image code to force a carriage return for the title.

 ![Alt text if img is missing!](http://img.lum.dolimg.com/v1/images/character_mickeymouse_home_mickey_notemplate_3a0db1b2.jpeg?region=0,0,600,600&width=320 "Title of your choice.")
 __Title: This is Mickey's Pic__